SICKAG/sick_scan/doc/startup_demo.md

 After a firmware update, the following Quickcheck is performed:

-1. is the device accessible via ping?
+1. Is the device accessible via ping?
-2. can the device be started with the corresponding generic launch file?
+2. Can the device be started with the corresponding generic launch file?
-3. at the end of the launch process, the device switches to receive mode for scan data?
+3. At the end of the launch process, the device switches to receive mode for scan data?
 Typically the last command sent is ```<STX>sEA LMDscandata \x01<ETX>```.
-4. check with rviz: Is it possible to display the Pointcloud2 data or similar?
+4. Check with rviz: Is it possible to display the Pointcloud2 data or similar?
 Is the display plausible?
-5. check the scan rate with the command
+5. Check the scan rate with the command
 ```
 rostopic hz /cloud
 ```